MicahElliott/captain/README.md

 # Captain

-Captain is a very simple, worse-is-better approach to git-hook managmement.
+Captain is a very simple, worse-is-better approach to git-hook managmement, with no magic, and just a tiny script to download.
+Suited for a team, extensible for you.

 ## Why Captain instead of X?